 Command Name "?"

 Description Show a list of all commands or get help on a specific command.

--

 Without cmd , this command will list all the available commands.

-If cmd is specified and if it matches a specific command, the usage of the command w be displayed; otherwise, if cmd matches the prefix of a command, the name of the command will be listed.
+If cmd is specified and if it matches a specific command, the usage of the command will be displayed; otherwise, if cmd matches the prefix of a command, the name of the command will be listed.

-Command will be listed.

-If ? is preceded by another ?, the usage and description of this command will be
+If ? is preceded by another ?, the usage and description of this command will be displayed.

-displayed.

 Syntax ? [cmd]

-Parameters cmd

-Evenules The command for which to get help.
-N-TRON/Admin> ?
+Parameters cmd The command for which to get help.

+Examples N-TRON/Admin> ?

-Examples The above command displays all the available commands.
+The above command displays all the available commands.

-The above command aleptays all one available commande.

 N-TRON/Admin> abcd ?

 Unknown Command: "abcd"

 Type "?" for a list of available commands.

 N-TRON/Admin> logout ?

+Logout

-Logout Log out of console interface.
+Log out of console interface.

-log out of console intellace.

 SYNTAX:

-Logout

-N-TRON/Admin> ? pi
+Logout N-TRON/Admin> ? pi

-•

-Ping

-Ping a host.
+Ping Ping a host.

 N-TRON/Admin> ? ?

 ?

 Show a list of all commands or get help on a specific command.

-SYNTAX:

-? [cmd]
+SYNTAX: ? [cmd]

-OPTIONS:

-cmd : The command for which to get help.
+OPTIONS: cmd : The command for which to get help.

 NOTES